 Threats from OEM Factory and Online Shopping Mall

-Jiayimei, an alliance of factories who used to be OEM factories of Ikea!
+Jiayimei, an alliance of factories that used to be OEM factories of Ikea!
 This company is skyrocketing in terms of sales.
 The most compelling point on this company’s official page on TMall is the huge slogan of discount.
-For customers, they can get an almost same quality product directly from factories but with a better discount which is definitely lower than Ikea’s.
-Cao Yuewei, the general manager of Jiayimei, revealed that sales of a single day of Jiayimei reached more than 2 million RMB on the day of great sales promotion organized by TMall on November 11th (equivalent ot Black Friday in China).
+For customers, they can get almost the same quality product directly from factories but with a better discount which is definitely lower than Ikea’s.
+Cao Yuewei, the general manager of Jiayimei, revealed that sales of a single day of Jiayimei reached more than 2 million RMB on the day of great sales promotion organized by TMall on November 11th (equivalent to Black Friday in China).

 Past OEM partner has become the present competitor of Ikea.
 This phenomenon indicates that online shopping is the new battle for furniture markets.
-Design creativity, delicate handicraft skill, and super cheap prices help make sure those factories could grab a footprint in the Chines furniture market.
+Design creativity, delicate handicraft skills, and super cheap prices help make sure those factories could grab a footprint in the Chines furniture market.